Gauteab/thesis/journal.md

 Finally figured out how to use list correctly in the new api.
 There's no need for defining custom captures.
 Guess i should have read the documentation.

+Didn't do much on the outline.
+After group session i read a bit from the NatLink paper.

+## 22.10.20

+Spent the morning writing the bekk article, followed by workout and study group, so no outline today either.

+## 23.10.20

+Slow day... gonna try to start on that outline.
+It's 13 pm already :(

+Actually fleshed out the outline a bit.
+Starred a bunch of papers on google scholar, but haven't figured out how to cite them.

+Figured out how to cite.
+Google scholar has a quotation button which can generate biblatex sources.
+Also installed mendeley extension.
+Will see how much I end up using tha, but it looks like a nice system.
+Added sections about lsp, tree sitter and elm.

+Started looking at the sample paper i got from Yngve.
+Next step is to work their structure into my paper.